 - A private individual may purchase gilts as part of a balanced portfolio of investment.

 We owe money to ourselves

-One feature of UK government borrowing is that, 75% of the debt we are borrowing from UK citizens and UK institutions.
-It is like a transfer from pension funds to the government.
+One feature of UK government borrowing is that 75% of the debt we are borrowing from UK citizens and UK institutions.
+It is like a transfer of pension funds to the government.

 Foreign holdings of UK Debt

 How much does the government owe to foreign nationals?

 UK Debt held by overseas investors (source: DMO)

 Foreign holdings of UK debt can be seen at DMO – Gilt Market Data – Oversees holdings